s-macke/MISO/README.md

 # MISO
 Online Micromagnetic Simulator for demonstration purposes

 Just want to find out what's this project is all about?
-[Click here][project demo]
+[Click here](https://s-macke.github.io/MISO/index.html)

 Micromagnetism is an approximation of the magnetic behavior of ferromagnets on the nanometer scale averaging the magnetization over several nm.
 It is the world of magnetic domain walls and spin waves and describe ground state properties as well as dynamics.